corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config-users/permission-system-entities.md

 * `Hashed password` is a salted and hashed representation of the password.
  This property can be set to `null` for SSO-only accounts.
-* `Password expiry` is only applicable when password is assigned and when it specifies the timestamp after which the password is deemed expire and needs changing.
+* `Password expiry` is only applicable when password is assigned and when it specifies the timestamp after which the password is deemed expired and needs changing.
 * `Parent Group` is an optional identifier of the group to which the user belongs.
 This property can be se to `null`.
 In such case, the user is assumed to belong to the "root" group.
 In the current model, the user can belong to just a single group.
 However, groups can be nested.